-2.1 We carried out an investigation into the firm following a desk-based review (DBR) by our AML Proactive Supervision Team.

-2.2 Our DBR and subsequent investigation identified areas of concern in relation to the firm's compliance with the Money Laundering, Terrorist Financing (Information on the Payer) Regulations 2017 (MLRs 2017), the SRA Principles 2011, the SRA Code of Conduct 2011, the SRA Principles 2019 and the SRA Code of Conduct for Firms 2019.
+- 2.1 We carried out an investigation into the firm following an inspection by our AML Proactive Supervision Team. - 2.2 Our inspection and subsequent investigation identified areas of concern in relation to the firm's compliance with the Money Laundering, Terrorist Financing (Information on the Payer) Regulations 2017 (MLRs 2017), the SRA Principles 2011, the SRA Code of Conduct 2011, the SRA Principles 2019 and the SRA Code of Conduct for Firms 2019. - 2.3 During the investigation, historic breaches of the Money Laundering Regulations 2007 (MLRs 2007), for conduct before the MLRs 2017 came into force, were identified too.

-Client and Matter risk assessments
+Customer due diligence measures and Client and Matter risk assessments

-2.3 Between 26 June 2017 and October 2024, failed to conduct client and matter risk assessments (CMRAs), pursuant to Regulation 28(12)(a)(ii) and Regulation 28(13) of the MLRs 2017, and therefore was unable to demonstrate the extent of the measures taken, pursuant to Regulation 28(16) of the MLRs 2017.

-2.4 The firm has since reviewed its live files in-scope of the MLRs 2017 and updated them with respect to CMRAs.
-Further it has updated its firmwide risk assessment, policies, controls and procedures (PCPs), and staff training has taken place in respect of conducting and completing CMRAs.
-The firm now meets the requirements of Regulations 28(12), 28(13) and 28(16) of the MLRs 2017.
+- 2.4 Between 6 October 2011 to 25 June 2017 failed to determine the extent of customer due diligence measures on a risk-sensitive basis, or be able to demonstrate to its supervisory authority that the extent of the measures is appropriate in view of the risks of money laundering and terrorist financing, pursuant to Regulation 7(3) of the MLRs 2007. - 2.5 Between 26 June 2017 and July 2023, failed to conduct client and matter risk assessments (CMRAs), pursuant to Regulation 28(12)(a)(ii) and Regulation 28(13) of the MLRs 2017. - 2.6 Between July 2023 and 26 April 2024, failed to adequately document client and matter risk assessments, pursuant to Regulation 28(16) of the MLRs 2017. - 2.7 The firm has since confirmed it has reviewed all live files in-scope of the MLRs 2017 and updated them with respect to CMRAs.
+Further it has updated its policies, controls and procedures (PCPs), and staff training has taken place in respect of conducting and completing CMRAs and implementing the PCPs.
+The firm now meets the requirements of Regulations 28(12) and 28(13) of the MLRs 2017.